 'Kalette', 'mammophant' and 'nooch' - Lucy Mangan takes a look at your latest word contributions

-Posted by Collins Language @ Wednesday 01 March 2017
+Posted by Lucy Mangan @ Wednesday 01 March 2017

 Let’s start with the good news, shall we?
 It won’t take long.
 Mammoths are back!
 Nearly!
 Sort of.
 Sort of nearly.
 No, not nearly.
 But maybe, one day, almost as many years from now as they have currently been absent.
 Let us not concern ourselves with details.
 The important thing is that a Harvard professor mentioned in a speech that there is a research team working on producing a mammoth-elephant hybrid embryo somewhere.
 So far they have only produced the term mammophant (submitted by Pivot) but here at the Collins word blog, that is already more than enough!
 The resulting reporting also gives us de-extincting (also provided by Pivot) but that is so ugly that I am hoping that it will soon die out.
 Aesthetically fit for survival it is not.